sercruzg/EgoDaily/README.md

 x y width height
 ```
 Finally, we also provide a python program to generate the annotations on a pkl format to be able to train the object detection toolbox [MMDetection](https://drive.google.com/file/d/1FXlAUc2G0nRckcR01iHZP4RRyowSSzDh/view?usp=sharing).
+This python program needs the mmcv module which you can install with the MMDetection toolbox.
 This would allow implementations using various state-of-the-art methods on the dataset.
+We have tried trained methods using the v1.0.0 version.

 ### Citing EgoDaily
 If you find the EgoDaily dataset useful in your research, please consider citing: